 An instinctive drive for attachment is our fundamental survival mechanism in early childhood.
-Attachment behaviour is any action intended for getting a response from a preferred person, someone who is usually wiser or stronger.
+Attachment behaviour is any action intended for getting a response from the desired person, someone who is usually wiser or stronger.
 In general terms, attachment can be defined as a specific style of relating to other people, and we can distinguish attachment dynamics into secure and insecure.
 According to Bowlby’s attachment theory , an insecure, unreliable, and inconsistent attachment relationship with a caregiver in infancy diminishes resilience to trauma and stress and makes children liable to mental breakdowns in critical circumstances.
 On the contrary, a secure, or consistent and sensitive attachment style is a basis for a more constructive and optimistic child development trajectory.
 Insecure attachment in childhood has been found to confer risks to the development of psychopathology in adulthood and is considered a susceptibility factor to mental illness.
 Yet, the formation or reinstatement of a feeling of secure attachment in later life may improve resilience and enhance psychological wellbeing.
 [1,3,4]

 A British psychologist John Bowlby indicated that many psychiatric patients were unconfident and immature people developing mental disorders in stressful situations.
 The research demonstrated that most of these individuals had experienced neglectful parenting, which was at the core of insecure attachment in infancy.
 Bowlby claimed that, depending on caregivers’ attachment style, children form the internal working models, which are conceived as the background for directing one’s views, emotions, and actions in the context of later-life interactions.